EdwinTinoco/ActivityCheckListApp/README.md

 ## Team #2 Angela, Tyson, Jess, Joe, Jacob, Edwin.

-### This project was created using HTML, Css, JavaScript for Front End, and Fask, Python, and SQLite database.
+### This project was created using HTML, Css, JavaScript for Front End, and Fask, Python, and SQLite database for Back End.